 - Complete Customization: A custom LIMS can be tailored to every intricate detail of the lab's processes, ensuring optimal fit and functionality.

-- Ownership and Control: A custom LIMS gives labs full ownership over their system, eliminating reliance on third-party vendors for updates or modifications.
+- Full ownership and control: A custom LIMS gives labs full ownership over their system, eliminating reliance on third-party vendors for updates or modifications.
 Proprietary data security measures can be implemented, offering greater control over sensitive information.

-- Competitive Edge: By creating a unique solution, labs can gain an operational advantage, leveraging the LIMS to enhance productivity and differentiate their services in the industry.
+- Competitive operational advantage: By creating a unique solution, labs can gain an operational advantage, leveraging the LIMS to enhance productivity and differentiate their services in the industry.

 Cons of Developing a Custom LIMS